- Accept a wide variety of deposit methods, including Bitcoin

 Best of all, there are no regional restrictions on SBG.
 Bettors all over the world can deposit and bet with SBG.

 This is where SBG is okay, but doesn’t shine by any means.
-If you recall what we said about the unclear rules surrounding their bonuses, the same applies to withdrawals at SBG.
+Similar to the bonuses, there are unclear rules surrounding the withdrawals at SBG Global.
 They can be extremely confusing and at times problematic.

 That being said, there are a lot of reports of SBG not paying out people who win big.
 We’ve heard that they can stall, delay, and eventually cancel wagers.
 This practice of riding winners for big wins is undoubtedly concerning, even if it won’t affect every bettor, or even every big winner.